 Pseudo-Noise (PN) Ranging Systems [PNR]

-Offline Radio Metric Service [CORS] over
+Tracking Data Message [TDM] or XML Specification for Navigation Data Message [XNM] over

-Cross Support - Terrestrial Generic File Transfer [CFXS]
+file transfer

 Remark - The [DDORO] Recommended Practice addresses Delta-DOR aspects as e.g., configura tion requirements for interagency Delta-DOR measurement; interagency exchange of measurement data; parameters that are necessary in order to correlate and process the data at one of the agencies; interagency transfer of the generated observables; and the end-to-end flow of control.

-Remark - The two standards [CORS] and [CFXS] are “to be written”.
-It is assumed that a generic file transfer service allowing to transfer files between two units, i.e. [CFXS], will be available and - on top of or within this generic service – “specialized” file services or metadata will allow requesting the dedicated processing for the file being transferred.
-Therefore, it is expected that either the Offline Radio Metric Service or metadata provided with [CFXS] will allow the Ground Tracking Asset to inform the Control Center about file contents (i.e. Tracking Data Messages (TDM) according to the [TDM] or [XNM] standards specifying a format for use in exchanging spacecraft tracking data).
+Remark – Details of file transfer are to be agreed between agencies depending on security policies.
+It may be based on SSH File Transfer Protocol [SFTP], Cross Support Terrestrial Generic File Transfer [CFXS] or any other protocol including cloud-based delivery.

-RAW DATA RADIO METRIC SERVICE TYPE
+TRACKING DATA CROSS-SUPPORT TRANSFER SERVICE TYPE

 This Service enables a Control Center to receive the data involved in orbit computation as soon as they are received/built by a Ground Tracking Asset.
 Such data are provided to a Control Center via streaming interface sending CSTS messages embedding the TDM formatted data received by the Ground Tracking Asset.
-It relies on the same Space Link Interface Standards applicable to “Validate d Data Radio Metric Service” (See 4.3.1) – with the exception of the Delta DOR recommendation of [RFM] - plus the following Space Link Interface Standards and Ground Link Interface Standards.
+It relies on the same Space Link Interface Standards applicable to “Tracking Data File Service Type” (See 4.3.1) – with the exception of the Delta DOR recommendation of [RFM] - plus the following Space Link Interface Standards and Ground Link Interface Standards.

 Tracking Data Cross Support Transfer Service [CRTRM]

-DELTA DOR SERVICE TYPE
+DELTA DOR FILE SERVICE TYPE

-This Service enables a Control Center to receive Delta-DOR raw data 13 or Open Loop Recording data 14 acquired by a Ground Tracking Asset.
+This Service enables a Control Center to receive Delta-DOR raw data 10 or Open Loop Recording data 11 acquired by a Ground Tracking Asset.
 Such data are provided to a Control Center within files assembled by the Ground Tracking Asset.
 It relies on the following Space Link Interface Standards and Ground Link Interface Standards.

 Radio Frequency and Modulation [RFM] limited to Delta DOR related sections in the module for “Radio Metric”

-CSTS D-DOR Data Service [DDORS] over
+Delta-DOR Raw Data Exchange Format [DDRXF] over

-Cross Support - Terrestrial Generic File Transfer [CFXS]
+file transfer

 Remark - The [DDORO] Recommended Practice addresses Delta-DOR aspects such as: